bmc/grizzled-scala/index.md

 ## Source Code Repository

-The source code for Grizzled Library is maintained on [GitHub][].
+The source code for the Grizzled Scala Library is maintained on [GitHub][].
 To clone the repository, run this command:

     git clone git://github.com/bmc/grizzled-scala.git